 what is tan

 In the realm of income tax in India, understanding the terminology and regulations is crucial for both individuals and businesses.
-One of the key components in this context is the Tax Deduction and Collection Account Number (TAN).
+One of the key components in this context is the Tax Deduction and Collection Account Number (TAN number full form).
 In this blog, we will explore what TAN is, its significance, how it relates to income tax, and its distinction from other tax identification numbers like the Permanent Account Number (PAN).
 We will also discuss the process of obtaining a TAN number, its relevance to businesses, and various aspects associated with it.

 What is TAN?